Chocorean/aoc23/README.md

 The good thing about day 7 is, I wrote a lot of tests because nothing was working properly.

 Time to move on day 8, and I'm scared...

+## Day 8

+Step 1 was fun and easy, and I'm glad I was able to correctly use lifetimes for once.
+Making progress!

+Step 2 seems not that bad...
+And I was wrong again.
+After implementing my first solution, I understood it's one of these problems where you have to be smart, because the number of iterations is way to high.
+The problem statement was also suggesting it (`It's going to take significantly more steps to escape!`)...

+I was pretty much out of ideas so I went on the subreddit to check if my guts were right, and according to the memes[1](https://www.reddit.com/r/adventofcode/comments/18di483/2023_day_8/)[2](https://www.reddit.com/r/adventofcode/comments/18dhks8/2023_day_8_part_2_me_reading_part_2/)[3](https://www.reddit.com/r/adventofcode/comments/18dg2v6/2023_day_8_if_i_learned_anything/) it was.
+I was spoiled about the solution (computing the least common denominator), so I implemented it.
+I was not very convinced it would work because I did not see why the paths patterns would be cyclic.

+Been reading [this (a guy asking the same question)](https://www.reddit.com/r/adventofcode/comments/18dg1hw/2023_day_8_part_2_about_the_correctness_of_a/), and while looking at [this guy's visualization](https://www.reddit.com/r/adventofcode/comments/18did3d/2023_day_8_part_1_my_input_maze_plotted_using/), I figured out I completely missed the point here.
+I guess the challenge was about solving the puzzle, that means finding what algorithm to use to complete the challenge.
+And for that, inspecting the data would be the starting point, which I completely skipped because [I was late](#day-7).

+Tomorrow is Saturday, I have no excuse.